10/12/2020

-Cute or Pudgy: How to Determine if Your Dog is Overweight
+Cute or Pudgy: How to Tell If Your Dog Is Overweight

-Have you been wondering whether your four-legged friend should lose a few pounds?
-If you’ve ever described your dog as solid, muscular, or even found your dog’s chubbiness to be nothing but adorable, you’re not alone.
+Do you ever catch yourself wondering if your four-legged friend should lose a few pounds?
+If you’ve ever referred to your dog as solid, dense, or thought, “…are you just extra cute, or are actually overweight,” you’re not alone.

-Though your pudgy puppy’s smile may find a way to win over your heart, you may also want to consider your dog could be overweight.
-Here are a few ways you can determine if your dog is carrying around a few more pounds than he needs and what you can do to keep his nutrition and lifestyle healthy.
+Though your pudgy pooch’s smile may find a way to win over your heart, you may also want to consider your dog could be overweight.
+Here are a few ways you can determine if your dog is carrying around a few more pounds than they need and what you can do to keep their nutrition and lifestyle healthy.

 A study conducted by the Association for Pet Obesity Prevention (APOP) indicates that 56 percent of adult dogs are classified as overweight or obese.
-According to Dr. Ernie Ward, APOP founder, “The most distressing finding in this year’s study was the fact that more pet owners are unaware their pet is overweight.”
+According to APOP Founder Ernie Ward, “The most distressing finding in this year’s study was the fact that more pet owners are unaware their pet is overweight.”

-It’s important that pet parents are aware of what signs indicate your best friend is no longer maintaining a healthy weight and understand the health risks that come with it.
-These warning signs can help you determine whether you should be concerned about your dog’s weight.
+It’s important that pet parents are aware of what signs indicate that your dog is overweight and understand the health risks that come with it.
+These warning signs can help you determine whether you should be concerned and what to do next.

 Ribs test

 Run your hands around your dog’s rib area.
-If your dog is at an ideal weight, you should be able to easily feel his ribs.
-If you discover it is hard to feel your dog’s ribs under a layer of fat, he is overweight.
+If your dog is at an ideal weight, you should be able to easily feel their ribs.
+If you discover it is hard to feel your dog’s ribs, this could be a sign your dog is overweight.

 Waist test

-If you look at your dog from above when he is in a standing position, you should be able to clearly see his waist.
-A dog without an easily visible waistline is most likely overweight.
+If you look at your dog from above when they are in a standing position, you should be able to clearly see a defined waist.
+A dog without an easily visible waistline is most likely carrying a few extra pounds.

 Abdominal test

-While looking at your dog from the side when he is standing, his shape should be wider at the chest and thinner at the abdomen.
-If you do not see his abdominal area tucked up toward the rear, he could be overweight.
+After you look at your pup’s waist, you will want to check out their side profile.
+Move to look at your dog from their left or right side.
+Their shape should be wider at the chest and thinner at the abdomen.
+If you do not see their abdominal area tucked up toward the rear, they could be overweight.

 Your dog should love playtime!
-If you’re noticing a lack of interest in physical activities or that he is having trouble moving around, this could be a sign he is dealing with weight issues.
+If you’re noticing a lack of interest in physical activities or that they are having trouble moving around, this could be a sign they are dealing with weight issues.

-For breeds not listed on our comparison chart and for other guidance on what weight range is healthy for your dog, consult your veterinarian.
+For breeds not listed on our comparison chart and for other guidance on what weight range is healthy for your dog, you can check out average weights in our Breed Library or consult your veterinarian.

 Evaluate your dog’s current diet

-Wisely feeding your dog is one of the best steps pet parents can take to avoiding unhealthy weight gain.
-Start by considering your dog’s current diet.
+One of the best steps pet parents can take to avoiding unhealthy weight gain in their pups is to be intentional about their diets.
+Are you giving your dog extra “goodies” like table scraps or wet food?
 Are you feeding your dog according to the feeding guidelines on the bag?
-Are you giving your dog extra “goodies” like table scraps or wet food?
-These are extra calories that could have a long-term impact on your dog’s health.
+Extra calories, even if it is just from time to time, can have a long-term impact on your dog’s health.

 Limit the number of daily treats